ai-evals-course/recipe-chatbot/homeworks/hw1/readme.md

 uv run python scripts/bulk_test.py
 ```

- Make sure a new CSV has been written.
+Make sure a new JSON has been written to the `results` directory.
+Feel free to vibe code a viewer with the following prompt:

+`Please review <filename such as results/results_20251112_104916.json> and create a self contained html file that lets me view the different queries and responses ergonomically.
+Keep it simple, but effective`

+You can then open that html file using any browser you'd like.

 Good luck!